 P.E. and school sport play a very important part in the life of Cherry Orchard.
 We believe that P.E. and school sport contribute to the holistic development of our children.
 Through participation, our children build and learn more about key values; resilience, aspiration and courage as well as promoting the importance of good sportsmanship through honesty and friendship.

-In the academic year 2017-18, sport premium funding has been increased significantly to £16,000 per school with an additional £10 per pupil.
+In the academic year 2018-19, sport premium funding has been increased significantly to £16,000 per school with an additional £10 per pupil.
 This amounts to £18,640 for the full school year to August.
-The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, in the 2017 to 2018 academic year.
+The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, in the 2018 to 2019 academic year.
 The overall aim is to encourage the development of healthy, active lifestyles.
 Below is a summary of how the funding is being used in Cherry Orchard this year.